 A high-paying bet that the next roll will be 11.

-Now that you know how to speak like a true craps expert, it’s time to test your craps strategy at a craps table.
-The BetMGM casino has a vast selection of online casino games and live table games with real dealers.
+Now that you know how to speak like a true craps expert, it’s time to test your craps strategy at a craps table and play craps online.
+BetMGM has a vast selection of online casino games and live table games with real dealers.
 For a complete casino experience at your fingertips, register with us.